richmeij/redx/README.md

 # Introduction
-RedX is a small library that enables you to use Redux in a MobX fashion.
-Currently there's only support for React (react-redux).
+RedX is a small library that enables you to use Redux in a way that kind of resembles MobX (at least, that's where my inspiration came from).
+It lets you create stores by defining initial state and describe actions.
+These stores can be used with redux (as reducers).
+It also helps with connecting to your components, but currently there's only support for React (react-redux).

 WORK IN PROGRES!
 CONTINUE AT YOUR OWN RISK!